arrowtype/robofont-marx/README.md

 ## Installation

 1. Download or clone this git repo into a general folder for type/code repos (for me, this is `/Users/stephennixon/type-repos`).
 2. Navigate to your RoboFont scripts folder in a terminal.
-Use `mkdir 01-marx && cd 01-marx` to make and navigate to a folder for this tool.
+Then, use `mkdir 01-marx && cd 01-marx` to make and navigate to a folder for this tool.
 3. Use `ln -s <general_repos_path>/*.py .` to symlink all the python files into the current directory.
 For me, this looks like:

 ```